 Taking the above into consideration, I have put together a simple gym program that can be performed 2-3 times per week.
 This program targets the fours key qualities outlined above, ensuring that you are well prepared for literally any sport.

-Sports variety and diversification is so much more than just playing different sports.
+In conclusion, sports variety is so much more than just playing different sports.
 It provides the opportunity to develop the broad foundation of physical capacity required to navigate daily life effectively.

-In children, this can lead to seriously improved outcomes in sporting scenarios, in conjunction with improvement in health.
-Similarly, in adults, it can lead to enhancements in functional capacity, psychological health, and even greater quality of life.
+In children, this can lead to seriously improved outcomes in sporting scenarios and improvement in health.
+Similarly, in adults, it can lead to better functional capacity, psychological health, and even greater quality of life.

 It truly is one of the most enjoyable ways to boost health and function on the planet.